sai-ydev/mighty_iot/index.md

 If there are problems reading the temperature from the sensor, check your connections and ensure that there is a pull-up resistor on the clock and data pins.

+**Exercise:** Create a new channel and upload the temperature and humidity as separate fields to ThingSpeak.

 # Online PyBoard

 [Micropython PyBoard](http://micropython.org/live/)